w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 Those proposals will have a shorter Lead-in, Confirmation, and Enactment period when compared to the Root Origin track.

-Each track has its own preset [Approval and Support](#approval-and-support) curves which are based on the origin's privileges.
-When both the approval and support criteria are satisfied for a specific period (called the confirmation period), the referenda passes and will be executed after the enactment period.
+Each track has its own preset [Approval and Support](#approval-and-support) curves based on the origin's privileges.
+When both the approval and support criteria are satisfied for a specific period (called the confirmation period), the referendum passes and will be executed after the enactment period.

-All referenda within each track and across tracks can be voted on simultaneously (assuming track maximum capacity is not reached).
+All referenda within each track and across tracks can be voted on simultaneously (assuming the track maximum capacity is not reached).

 Polkadot OpenGov also comes with multi-role delegations where the token holder can assign voting